Psycho-Pass: The Movie

-The film was directed by Naoyoshi Shiotani and Katsuyuki Motohiro (the latter serving as chief director), and it was co-written by Gen Urobuchi and Makoto Fukami.
+The film was directed by Naoyoshi Shiotani and Katsuyuki Motohiro (the latter serving as chief director), and co-written by Gen Urobuchi and Makoto Fukami.
 The staff had the idea of Tsunemori finding a renegade Kogami based on other films they had watched.
 The staff found the platonic relationship between the two lead characters appealing due to their trust in each other.
 The film has been licensed by Funimation; it was given a limited screening and was released on home media in English-speaking countries.
 Madman Entertainment and Anime Limited released it in Australia and the United Kingdom, respectively.

 Psycho-Pass: The Movie received generally positive critical responses due to building up the lore, the handling of the new setting, and the dynamic between the two leads.
 The English and Japanese voice actors were praised for their work.
 The film received criticism for not concluding the storylines presented in the first television series and for ignoring an unfinished character arc of Kogami.
 The film won two Newtype Anime Awards in 2015 and grossed a total of USD7,683,799 in Japan.